Krav Maga, which means contact combat is a mixed martial art that has become very popular over recent years.

 People of all ages can learn Krav Maga for self-defense.
 Unlike traditional martial arts that follow specific choreographed moves, Krav Maga is quite different because it does not follow specific predetermined moves, which makes it easy to learn.

-Krav Maga is ideal for people who want to increase their confidence while walking on the streets because they know they have what it take to protect themselves and their loved ones.
+Krav Maga is ideal for people who want to increase their confidence while walking on the streets because they know they have what it takes to protect themselves and their loved ones.